dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs-part1/index.md

 > -- Design, Implementation, and Evolution of a Revision Control System

 #### Example
 Now let’s take a look at a common usage.
-We are checkout out our `main.c` from an existing RCS file.
+We checkout our `main.c` from an existing RCS file.
 We lock it during checkout so we can write it (without, RCS would check it out read-only).
 We edit it and check in a new version.
 Lastly, we are done and unlock the file.

 ```
 $ co -l main.c